Brittney Griner back in Russian court on cannabis charge

 Russian officials have scoffed at U.S. statements about the case, saying they show a disrespect for Russian law.
 They remained poker-faced, urging Washington to discuss the issue through “quiet diplomacy without releases of speculative information.”

+Asked about the latest White House comment regarding the Russian counteroffer, Kremlin spokesman Dmitry Peskov wouldn’t offer any details.

+“Any exchange of information on the subject should be discreet without any ‘loudspeaker diplomacy,’” he told reporters.
+“Public exchange of positions will not yield any result.”

-Eric Tucker in Washington contributed to this story.
+Eric Tucker in Washington and Vladimir Isachenkov in Moscow contributed to this report.